8. Hong Kong Disneyland

 When Hong Kong Disneyland opened in 2005, it was the third of three under-built parks (and the only “Castle Park”) constructed in the waning days of Michael Eisner’s tenure.
 Fittingly, Hong Kong Disneyland opened as by far the smallest Disneyland-style park on Earth both in scale and scope.
 For instance, its Fantasyland contained just one dark ride – The Many Adventures of Winnie the Pooh.
 (The original Disneyland contains six.)

-Of the park’s 11 opening day rides, only 2 (the Jungle River Cruise and Space Mountain) could even remotely rank as “headliners.”
+Of the park’s 11 opening day rides, only 2 (the Jungle River Cruise and Space Mountain) could even remotely rank as “headliners,” and certainly neither made the minuscule park a must-visit for anyone who’d been to any other Disney Park.
 Piecemeal additions – like “it’s a small world” and Autopia – came online in the park’s first half-decade, but clearly, like all of Disney’s early-2000s parks, Hong Kong would need a major reinvestment campaign to stay afloat.

 In 2010, the park launched an exceptional growth spurt, opening three brand-new mini-lands over three years.
 Grizzly Gulch, Toy Story Land, and Mystic Point together created an unprecedented “outer loop” beyond the park’s Railroad.
 Altogether, the three lands netted the park 2 original E-Tickets (Big Grizzly Mountain Mine Cars and the Modern Marvel: Mystic Manor), plus Toy Story Land’s inevitable three family flat rides.

 It was nice, but – given the rise of “nearby” Shanghai Disneyland – not quite enough.
 In 2016, Disney agreed to another wave of upgrades – this time, to the tune of $1.6 billion.
-The products of it included a new castle (above), a Frozen land (anchored by a copy of EPCOT’s Modern Marvel: Frozen Ever After and a family roller coaster), and Stark Expo sub-section of Tomorrowland (featuring an Iron Man simulator and an Ant-Man redesign of the park’s Buzz Lightyear blaster)… altogether, a net +2 to the park’s ride count.
+The products of it included a new castle (above), a Frozen land (anchored by a copy of EPCOT’s Modern Marvel: Frozen Ever After plus a family roller coaster, and Stark Expo sub-section of Tomorrowland (featuring an Iron Man simulator and an Ant-Man redesign of the park’s Buzz Lightyear blaster)… altogether, a net +3 to the park’s ride count.

 What’s next?
 The evolution of the Stark Expo mini-land will continue with a new headlining thrill ride themed to Spider-Man.
 While we didn’t get many details about the Hong Kong Marvel ride, the artwork surely suggests that this will be a hardware clone of the “DCA Tower of Terror” ride model – the one used in Anaheim, Tokyo, and Paris.
 If that’s the case, it’ll create an interesting spread: four rides that are mechanically the same, but have vastly different wraps.